jaynil61/Data_Scrapping_Classwork/README.md

 The data is shown in multiple tables.

 <br>
-As shown in ipynb file, the two colums of the first table are fetched which are state-name and population of that respective state.
+As shown in ipynb file, the two columns of the first table are fetched which are state-name and population of that respective state.
 <br>
 Finally, the pandas dataframe is converted into csv file named 'state_population.csv'.